0xadri/notes-js/_reactjs_contextapi.md

  Rules
  - useContext must be imported when used // import React , {useContext} from "react";

 //-------------------------------------------------------//

-——Context: Example 1: Without Context API——
+# Context: Example 1: Without Context API

 // App.js
 import React from "react";
 import ReactDOM from "react-dom/client";